- Avoiding Late Fees & Disconnects

 - Understand Your Bill

 Electricity bills are usually generated about the ninth business day of the month following the meter reading.
-They are mailed between the 11th day and 14th day of each month.
+They are mailed around the 10th day of each month.
 Payments must be received at ECI REC on or before the first of every month.

 Payment Options - To better meet all member-consumers' needs, ECI offers six payment options for members to pay their bills.
 None have additional service fees.

 Consolidate Your Accounts - Bill consolidation is available for those with multiple accounts.
 If all multiple-account consumers signed up for bill consolidation, ECI REC would save 28 reams of paper and over $7,400 a year.

 Keep Your Bill Affordable - ECI REC offers both a budget billing program that establishes a set monthly billing amount and an energy assistance program that helps qualifying members pay winter heating bills.

 Understand Your Electric Bill - Your electric bill has 16 critical areas you should know about.